All Episodes

 I know many of them were forced to take bailout money.

-But to be dragged in there and to have the President of the United States threaten you.
+But to be dragged in there and to have the president of the United States threaten you, hey, the only thing standing between you and the pitchforks is me.

-Meaning you better accede to what I want, or you might get mobbed.
+Meaning, you better accede to what I want or you might get mobbed.

 The American people are ready to hang you and burn you at the stake for all intents and purposes.